synaptics-astra/doc/linux/index.rst

 Boot mode.
 To do this, press and hold the "USB_BOOT" button on the I/O board.
 Then press and release the "RESET" button.
 Be sure to hold the "USB_BOOT" button long enough so that the board can reset and detect that the "USB_BOOT" button is pressed.
 The tool will then detect that the device has entered into USB Boot mode and begin sending images to the board.
-Once the images are sent you will see the U-Boot prompt on teh serial console.
+Once the images are sent you will see the U-Boot prompt on the serial console.

 .. figure:: media/sl261x-usb-boot-tool.png